Mississippi Contractor License Exam Guide (2026)

 A focused 4-week study plan for the Mississippi exam

-Because hurricane surge, 120°F heat indexes, and Yazoo clay heave define Mississippi projects, this four-week outline targets what Mississippi field inspectors and your licensing board exam items actually test—not generic national prep.
+Because Hurricane surge, 120°F heat indexes, and Yazoo clay heave define Mississippi projects, this four-week outline targets what Mississippi field inspectors and your licensing board exam items actually test—not generic national prep.

 1. Week 1 — Map the exam.
 Pull your current candidate bulletin, list every reference, and confirm the modules you have to pass.
 Start a one-page error log.
 Spend extra time on: FEMA flood-resistant construction and ASCE 7 coastal wind design.